pgbackrest/pgbackrest/src/command/verify/process-verify-info.md

 After all WAL have been checked, check the backups
  <!--
- CSHANG It is possible to have a backup without all the WAL if option-archive-check=false is not set but if this is not on then all bets are off
+// CSHANG It is possible to have a backup without all the WAL if option-archive-check=false but if this is not on then all bets are off ANSWER - ignore for now
- CSHANG But what about option-archive-copy?
-If this is true then the WAL, even if missing from the repo archive dir, could be in the backup dir "storing the WAL segments required for consistency directly in the backup"
+// CSHANG But what about option-archive-copy?
+If this is true then the WAL, even if missing from the repo archive dir, could be in the backup dir "storing the WAL segments required for consistency directly in the backup" -- ANSWER all wal will be in manifest so will be checked as part of backup processing, so no additional checks are needed as PG will use what is in the backup first during a restore
+// CSHANG if offline backup, then both archive-start and archive-stop could be null so need to verify files but not going to do any wal comparison
  -->
+IF backup archive-stop == NULL (then start would also be NULL) THEN
+    skip checking the WAL
+ELSE

-Find the WAL range where walRange.stop >= backup stop.   <!-- but what if the backup.stop is NULL? -->
-IF walRange.start <= backup start
+    Find the WAL range where walRange.stop >= backup stop IF walRange.start <= backup start
     THEN
         Range is found
         IF walRange has an invalid file
         THEN
             backup is not consistent